62Laura/alu-shell/permissions/README.md

-- `1-who_am_i`: This script prints the effective username of the current user.
+- `2-groups`: This script print groups of the current user